How to Become an Elementary School Teacher

 What Degree Do You Need to Become an Elementary School Teacher?

 Having a bachelor’s degree is virtually a universal requirement for all teachers across the United States.
 But deciding what to major in to become an elementary school teacher depends on several factors, including the subjects you want to teach.
 While many different degrees can lead to an elementary school teaching career, the most direct route is a Bachelor's in Elementary Education (BS) Degree.

 The requirements to become an elementary school teacher vary depending on the state where you’re seeking certification, but most states require elementary school teachers to have expertise within a specific set of subjects.

 It may also be necessary or prudent to consider graduate education programs.
-Completing a Master’s program, like the MS in Sport Coaching Leadership or the MS in Higher Education, can help lay the foundation for career advancement and help teachers to differentiate themselves from other job candidates.
+Completing a Master’s program, like the MS in Global and International Education or the MS in Creativity and Innovation can help lay the foundation for career advancement and help teachers to differentiate themselves from other job candidates.
 Pursuing an MS is also a requirement for licensed teachers to retain their certification in many states.

 Required Classes for the Elementary Education Major